-Dr Jones has asked when booking any appointment, please provide the receptionist with as much information as possible, including the reason for the appointment and the urgency.
+When booking an appointment we ask that you provide the receptionist with as much information as possible, including the reason for the appointment and the urgency.
 This helps them book your appointment into the correct appointment slot with the correct clinician.
 Knowing the reason for the appointment allows the clinicians to prioritise their patients.
 All information provided will be treated in the strictest confidence.

-Our phone lines are extremely busy and our receptionists are taking up to 250 calls a day, please be patient and provide as much information as possible so that they can pass the information onto the clinicians.
-As instructed by the Welsh Government, patients can also request appointments on line .
-Please note we aim to respond within 24 hours and is for non URGENT health issues.
+Our phone lines are extremely busy and our receptionists are taking up to 250 calls a day, please be patient.
 If you have signs of a stroke, chest pains, severe bleeding or difficulty breathing then you should telephone 999 immediately.

-Routine Appointments with the Nurse These can be booked up to 3 weeks in advance.
-Due to the variation in appointment length and clinic days, these can only be booked either by telephone or in person.
+Routine Appointments with the Nurse - These can be booked up to 3 weeks in advance.
 The average wait for a routine Nurse appointment varies from 1 to 2 weeks.
 For certain clinics, e.g. Annual Diabetic Reviews, the wait might be slightly longer but you will be advised when booking your appointment.

 Minor Illness - Pharmacies now off a 'Common Ailment Service' for patients with minor illness and medication is provided free of charge.
 Please view the enclosed documents to see the ailments covered.

 Eye Problems - Please see your local optician and request a free emergency eye health assessment.
 The majority of local opticians provide this free service.
 Please follow the link to find a local optician, including RN Roberts in Merthyr Road, Whitchurch and any Specsavers branch.